treolabs/treopim/docs/en/user-guide/products.md

 ![Products single record actions](../../_assets/products/products-single-actions.jpg)

+> If any option is missing in your single record actions menu, please, contact your administrator.

 For details on these actions, please, refer to the [**Single Record Actions**](./views-and-panels.md#single-record-actions) section of the **Views and Panels** article in this user guide.

 ## Search and Filtering Types

-Product records can be searched and filtered according to your needs on their list/plate view page.
+Product records can be searched and filtered according to your needs on their list view page (also on the plate view, if the [TreoDAM module](https://treodam.com/) is installed).
 For details on the search and filtering options, refer to the [**Search and Filtering**](./search-and-filtering.md) article in this user guide.

 Besides the standard field filtering, two other types – [by attributes](#by-attributes) and [by categories](#by-categories) – are available for product records.